SUVs. They dominate the present market. But are they worth it?

 Is An SUV Safer Than A Sedan?

-For a more thorough look, chat with bodywork mechanics (not salespeople!) and crash investigators about the pros and cons of specific models.
+For a more comprehensive look, chat with bodywork mechanics (not salespeople!) and crash investigators about the pros and cons of specific models.
 They’ll tell you about the types of cars they see most often and how bad the damage usually is.

 When deciding between an SUV and a sedan, you should also consider other drivers.
 Remember, a road traffic incident might not be your fault.
 What would you do if a reckless, texting, drunk, or intoxicated driver came speeding the wrong way down the road?